oroinc/documentation/user_guide/user_management_roles.rst

 In the "Users" section, you can choose users to be assigned the role created.

-Check/uncheck the **HAS ROLE** box, to assign/unassign a user to the role:
+Check/uncheck the **HAS ROLE** box to assign/unassign a user to the role:

 .. image:: ./img/user_management/role_users.png

 .. note::

-    Please note that "HAS ROLE" check-box defines if the user is assign the specific role that you are editing/creating.
+    Please note that the "HAS ROLE" check-box defines if the user is assigned the specific role that you are editing/creating.

 *Manage Roles*